Reservoir Computing Approach to Quantum State Measurement: Quantum state Readout of Multiple Qubits

-The individual measurement current $J^{(q)}(t)$ have a small SNR due largely to the additive white noise term in Eq.~\eqref{eq:Jhom}, obscuring the relevant conditional evolution, particularly when the cavity photon number is kept low to keep the measurement in the QND regime.
-Further signal processing is thus needed to extract the underlying initial qubit state; conventionally, this is done by constructing a matched filter (MF) from a large set of measurement currents for which the initial qubit state is known: $U(t) = \{J^{(q)}(t)\}$.
+The individual measurement currents $J^{(q)}(t)$ have a small signal-to-noise ratio (SNR) due largely to the additive white noise term in Eq.~\eqref{eq:Jhom}, obscuring the relevant conditional evolution, particularly when the cavity photon number is kept low to keep the measurement in the QND regime.
+In particular, for the chosen parameters the steady-state measurement current SNR are $-6.8\,\rm{dB}$ and $-7.1\,\rm{dB}$ for the dispersive and JC systems respectively.
+Further signal processing is thus needed to extract the underlying initial qubit state; conventionally, this is done by constructing a matched filter (MF) from a large set of measurement currents for which the initial qubit state is known: $U(t) = \{J^{(q)}(t)\}$ \cite{Gambetta2007, Heinsoo2018}.
 Specifically, a MF is a linear filter with kernel $h(\tau)={\expect{U^*(t-\tau)}}$, the conjugated and time-reversed mean of the training set.
 For an input consisting of a signal plus white noise, the output approaches the auto-correlation function of the signal: $y(t)=\int^t d\tau~h(t-\tau) u(\tau)=\int^t d\tau{\expect{U^*(\tau)}}u(\tau)$.
-This maximizes the signal-to-noise ratio (SNR); a MF is the optimal linear filter for distinguishing signals, such as we study here, with additive noise.
-For the two-qubit readout system, the matched filter is constructed by averaging the absolute value of all 4 sets of mean outputs, which maximizes the overall fidelity with which initial states can be distinguished.
-The more sample trajectories used to ``train'' the MF, the better $h(\tau)={\expect{U^*(t-\tau)}}$ should represent the true underlying signal, thus improving the filter performance.
+This maximizes the SNR; a MF is the optimal linear filter for distinguishing signals, such as we study here, with additive noise.
+For the two-qubit readout system, the matched filter is constructed by averaging the absolute value of all four sets of mean outputs, which maximizes the overall fidelity with which initial states can be distinguished.
+The more sample trajectories used to `train' the MF, the better $h(\tau)={\expect{U^*(t-\tau)}}$ is expected to represent the underlying signal, improving the filter performance.